caylorme/aws-cli-get-session-token/README.md

 # aws-cli-get-session-token
 A simple bash script to help with automating aws sts get-session-token and profile creation

-This script depends on awscli (v1 or v2) and jq (developed with 1.6)
+This script depends on awscli (v1 or v2)

 # Configuration